Hostile Work Environment: Court Upholds $300K Damages Award

 All told, the jury awarded $2.17 million to Budd – $2 million in punitive damages and $170,000 for emotional harm.
 The award was reduced to $300,000 based on Title VII’s caps on damages.

-“Ms. Budd had over a decade of experience at SkyWest and before the sexual harassment occurred and had intended to retire there,” said Alexa Lang, a trial attorney in the EEOC’s Dallas District Office.
+“Ms. Budd had over a decade of experience at SkyWest and before the sexual harassment occurred and had intended to retire there,” said Alexa Lang, an EEOC trial attorney in Dallas.
 “All Ms. Budd wanted was to be heard and to stop this from happening to other women.
 The jury heard her.
 We hope the verdict sends a message to SkyWest and other employers that they must take responsibility for making sure their workplaces are free from sexually hostile conduct.
 Everyone deserves to feel safe at work.”

 Key Takeaway for HR

 So how can HR prevent managers from making blunders that land companies in court?
+Specifically, what about procedures for managers to follow if an employee complains about harassment or discrimination?

 Once the situation has been referred to the appropriate person, HR can take the lead to ensure the complaint is properly handled.
 HR, often with the manager’s input, then goes through the process of responding to the employee’s complaint, which includes: